MachinisteWeb/node-atlas/README.en.md

 	}
 ```

-*Note:* More options on [stylus documentation for module](https://www.npmjs.com/package/stylus).
+*Note:* More options on [Stylus documentation for module](https://www.npmjs.com/package/stylus).

 #### Compile Stylus files with `--generate` ####

-Because of Stylus are compilated on the fly, when a file is requested in http(s), modification needed running website for generate CSS output.
+Because of Stylus are compilated on the fly, when a file is requested in HTTP(S), modification needed running websites for generating CSS output.
 Then you can use CSS.
-It's possible to skip running step and directly complated Stylus before minify CSS with `stylus.files`.
+It's possible to skip running step and directly compilated Stylus before minifying CSS with `stylus.files`.

 With the following `webconfig.json`: